Threebuddies/GregCraft/README.md

 - Paper heals self
 - Stick heals other players
 - String is a claymore
+- Set teams on a command

 TO DO

-- Set teams automatically on round start
+- Set the teams without a command